Elzawawy/tic-tac-toe-android/README.md

   - **Fix:** Exactly the same idea as the fix for Issue #4, show a message, delay for a second then go back automatically.

 ## Working isn't enough now !
 Let's improve.
 We now have a working version, but since I want to practice the re-write of projects thing more.
 I am going to take extra measures and clean that mess up into a better working game.
-Those are open issues currently and will be taken care of along my free time.
-README will be updated with each Issue Fix subsequently.

 ### Improvement #1: Re-design the code.
 The application was originally written as an MVC (Model View Controller) Architecture.
 While, I am keeping the same architecture, however the Objects/Classes design can be re-done in a much better way.
 Some problems I noticed in deisgn are listed below: